intro-skipper/intro-skipper/README.md

-# Opencl-Intel - Docker mod for Jellyfin
+# Introspipper - Docker mod for Jellyfin

 This mod adds skip button to jellyfin, to be installed/updated during container start.